 Every club member knew that St. FX would come to Wolfville looking to redeem themselves after a lopsided defeat at the hands of the Axemen earlier in the season.
 ARFC needed to step it up a level from the homecoming performance against Dalhousie, and the boys did just that.
 The first division saw the backline attack with more pace, with the midfield dominating the gainline against an experienced X-men backline.
 Once again Acadia’s defence, something missing in past seasons, held strong.
 Forwards coach Axel Lawrence was particularly pleased with the efforts of multiple players getting their first opportunity on the ‘A’ side or subbing in at the end of the game, who kept the standard high.
 St. FX 0 Acadia 29.

 The second division, aka the Killer Bs, saw a fantastic display of character from multiple club members playing after participating in the First division game directly prior.
 Both T.K.
 Kim and Scott McKnight deserve praise for both their effort and versatility playing big minutes all weekend, while Jayden McEvoy’s boot allowed Acadia to take advantage of any penalty opportunities.
 The First Division cheered as Cameron George’s big hits kept the fire ablaze for the Killer Bs.
 St. FX 15, Acadia 25.

 ARFC should be proud of securing first place and home field advantage, but must remain cognizant that the work is not done.
 Whoever makes it out of the first round of playoffs will bring Acadia their toughest game of the year.
 The Nova Scotia first division final is Saturday, November 3rd on the Dyke Fields.
 Come support the boys as they push for Maritime Championship and a berth at Nationals in Victoria, British Columbia.

-Eamonn Sullivan is a fifth-year Psychology major at Acadia University and a scrum-half for ARFC
+Eamonn Sullivan is a fifth-year Psychology major and a scrum-half for ARFC